redis/redis-doc/topics/faq.md

 [redhatvm]: http://www.redhat.com/magazine/001nov04/features/vm/

-## Are Redis on disk snapshots atomic?
+## Are Redis on-disk-snapshots atomic?

 Yes, redis background saving process is always fork(2)ed when the server is outside of the execution of a command, so every command reported to be atomic